Daxturus/Daxturus-s-Fractal-Generator/README.md

-# Daxturus-s-Fractal-Generator
+# Daxturus's Fractal Generator
 A JavaScript tool that, when run, automatically generates a fractal using a custom fractal generator I built.
 I'm not sure if anyone has used this method of fractal generation yet; I may very well have created an entirely new kind of fractal set.
 At the moment, it's a bit buggy.
 It often shoots out "undefined" values.
-But, on the bright side, it works.
+But, on the bright side, it works, and I'm finally free from this horrible curse of nonstop working on this project.
+I can go do my homework now.

 Controls:
 WASD: Move up and down.